-COLD - If no fever/running eyes and ears/acute cough and your child is well enough to participate and go outside, then no exclusion.
+COLD If no fever/running eyes and ears/acute cough and your child is well enough to participate and go outside, then no exclusion.

+CHICKEN POX

-CHICKEN POX - Children who have been diagnosed with chicken pox must meet the following criteria before they can return to daycare:
+Children who have been diagnosed with chicken pox must meet the following criteria before they can return to Day Care:

-- > Be fever free and diarrhea free for 24 hours. - > There are no large oozing blisters on the hands or face. - ➤ He or she is well enough to participate in all of our regular daycare activities.
+- 1. Be fever free and diarrhea free for 48 hours. - 2.
+There are no large oozing blisters on the hands or face. - 3.
+He or she is well enough to participate in all of our regular Day Care activities.

-DIARRHEA - If a child has two or more bouts of diarrhea within two hours, the child must be sent home.
-The child may return to the center when she/he is free from diarrhea for 24 hours.
-48 hours during an outbreak.
+DIARRHEA If a child has two or more bouts of diarrhea within two hours, the child must be sent home.
+The child may return to the center when she/he is free from diarrhea for 48 hours.
 If diarrhea is due to medication or a dietary allergy, the parent must provide a written statement from a physician stating that no viral, bacterial, or parasitic condition exists for that child to remain at the center with diarrhea.
 Also, the diarrhea must be able to be contained in the child's diaper, if s/he is not toilet trained.

-FEVER - Staff in the Centre will exclude children with an auxiliary temperature equal to or greater than 38.0 degrees Celsius or 100.4 degrees Fahrenheit.
-Children must be fever free for 24 hours before returning to the Centre with the exception of a child who has been diagnosed with an ear infection and who has begun antibiotics.
+FEVER Staff in the Centre will exclude children with an auxiliary temperature equal to or greater than 38.0 degrees Celsius or 100.4 degrees Fahrenheit.
+Children must be fever free for 24 hours before returning to the Centre with the exception of a child who's been diagnosed with an ear infection and who has begun antibiotics

-EAR INFECTION - Once the fever is gone and the child is not unusually unhappy, he/she may return to daycare.
+EAR INFECTION Once the fever is gone and the child is not unusually unhappy he/she may return to Day Care.
 If your child is on antibiotics for their ear infection, please see the fever policy.

-EYE INFECTION - Child may return to the Centre after he/she has been on medication for 24 hours.
+EYE INFECTION Child may return to the Centre after he/she has been on medication for 24 hours.

-STREP THROAT - Once the fever is gone; the child has been on antibiotics for 24 hours; is not unusually unhappy; and can go outside, he/she may come to daycare.
+STREP THROAT Once the fever is gone; the child has been on antibiotics for 24 hours; is not unusually unhappy;

+and can go outside, he/she may come to Day Care.

-VOMITING - the child must be taken home after the first bout of vomiting and have had no more vomiting for 24 hours before returning to daycare, 48 hours during an outbreak.
+VOMITING The child must be taken home after the first bout of vomiting and have had no more vomiting for 48 hours before returning to Day Care.

-DIARRHEA & VOMITING - The child must be taken home and has had no vomiting and diarrhea for 48 hours before returning to daycare.
+DIARRHEA & VOMITING the child must be taken home and have had no vomiting and diarrhea for 48 hours before returning to Day Care.

-When it becomes evident that there is a gastro intestinal flu, in the center, we will follow the recommendations of public health and send children home after one bout of vomiting or diarrhea and ask that they be 48 hours symptom free before returning to day care.
+When it becomes evident that there is a gastro intestinal flu in the center we will follow the recommendations of public health and send children home after one bout of vomiting or diarrhea and ask that they be 48 hours symptom free before returning to day care.